Vilniaus prekyba: Social responsibility

 Vilniaus prekyba Group supports many non-governmental organizations and projects.

 In 2019, Maxima Grupė, UAB, the largest company of Vilniaus Prekyba, became a member of the initiative of the United Nations Global Compact.
 In 2020, another step has been taken in this area — the Group has developed an internal corporate social responsibility reporting system and presented the first corporate social responsibility report.

-UAB Vilniaus prekyba together with N. Numa is a shareholder of Vilniaus prekybos paramos fondas "Dabar" support foundation.
-It aims to support initiatives that help to ensure comprehensive and equal, high-quality education, the implementation of which would achieve long-term positive change.

 Shareholders

 Shareholders of the company are three enterprises registered in the Republic of Lithuania: